rocom-service/buildsystem/vb6/README.md

 # Visual Basic 6 setup script
 This project helps you to install Visual Basic on a modern Windows 10 machine.
-You may even use the Dockerfile in order build your vb6 application with Azure Piplines.
+You may even use this repo to build your vb6 application with Azure Piplines.

 # What do you need
 1. A productkey for Visual Studio 6.0 Enterprise